cryptarbitrage-code/historical-volatility-calculations/README.md

 Tkinter is used for the GUI, and Matplotlib is used to plot the charts.

 ## Pricing data formats
-This program was designed using csv files from yahoo finance, like the ones that can be downloaded here for example: https://finance.yahoo.com/quote/BTC-USD/history/
+This program was designed using csv files that contain daily price data from yahoo finance, like the ones that can be downloaded here for example: https://finance.yahoo.com/quote/BTC-USD/history/

 As dataframes are used, any csv that has the same column headings should work.
 The column headings used are: High, Low, Open, Close